peleiden/pelutils/README.md

 The Swiss army knife of Python projects.

 - A simple and powerful logger with colourful printing, stacktraces, and log file rotation.
-- Parsing for combining config files and command-line arguments - especially useful developing algorithms with many parameters.
+- Argument parser which supports both command line arguments and config files and has baked-in auto-documentation.
-- A timer inspired by Matlab's `tic` and `toc`.
+- A simple timer inspired by Matlab's `tic` and `toc`.
-- Simple, near-zero cost performance profiler.
+- Easy-to-use, near-zero cost performance profiler.
-- An extension to the built-in `dataclass` for saving and loading data.
+- An extension to `pydantic.BaseModel` with support for saving any data structure to, and loading from, a human-readable JSON file.
 - Table formatting with built-in LaTeX support.
 - Miscellaneous standalone functions - see `pelutils/__init__.py`.
 - Data-science submodule with extra utilities for statistics, plotting with `matplotlib`, and machine learning using `PyTorch`.
-- `unique` function in the style of `numpy.unique` which runs in linear time, making it significantly.
+- `unique` function in the style of `numpy.unique` which runs in linear time, making it significantly faster for large arrays.

 `pelutils` supports Python 3.9+.